AriNguyen/tensorflow-learning/README.md

-# Tensorflow 2 using Python 3
+# TensorFlow 2 using Python 3.8

 ## Overview
 A repo to learn Tensorflow 2